rbaumgar/openshift-logging/HowToInstallGarageForOpenShiftLogging.md

 # How to Install Garage as S3 Storage Provider for OpenShift Logging

-*By Robert Baumgartner, Red Hat Austria, Janurary 2026 (OpenShift 4.20, OpenShift Logging 6.1)*
+*By Robert Baumgartner, Red Hat Austria, January 2026 (OpenShift 4.20, OpenShift Logging 6.4)*

 In this blog, I will guide you on

 - How to Install Garage as S3 Storage Provider for OpenShift Logging

-OpenShift Logging and Loki requires an S3 object store.
-If you don't have already an object store provider use Garage.
+OpenShift Logging and Loki require an S3 object store.
+If you don't already have an object store provider, use Garage.
+Tempo Operator requires an S3 object store.
+You can use this blog as well.

-Garage is a lightweight geo-distributed data store that implements the `Amazon S3` object storage protocol.
+`Garage` is a lightweight geo-distributed data store that implements the `Amazon S3` object storage protocol.
-It enables applications to store large blobs such as pictures, video, images, documents, etc., in a redundant multi-node setting.
+It enables applications to store large blobs such as pictures, videos, images, documents, etc., in a redundant multi-node setting.
 S3 is versatile enough to also be used to publish a static website.

 [Garage: Deploying on Kubernetes Cookbook](https://garagehq.deuxfleurs.fr/documentation/cookbook/kubernetes/)

 ## Create a New Garage Project

-Create a new project (for example garage) :
+Create a new project (for example, garage):

 ```shell
 $ GARAGE_NAMEPSPACE=minio